ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-firewall.md

 You can use these instructions to deploy {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 behind a firewall without internet connectivity.
 If you are deploying the platform on a cluster with access to the external internet, use the main instructions for [Deploy {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0](/docs/hlf-support?topic=hlf-support-deploy-ocp).
 {: shortdesc}

 You can deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 onto a Kubernetes cluster that is running on Red Hat OpenShift Container Platform.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric uses a [Kubernetes Operator](https://www.openshift.com/learn/topics/operators){: external} to install the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console on your cluster and manage the deployment and your blockchain nodes.
-When the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.
+The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric uses a [Kubernetes Operator](https://www.openshift.com/learn/topics/operators){: external} to install the Fabric Operations Console on your cluster and manage the deployment and your blockchain nodes.
+When the Fabric Operations Console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.

 ## Need to Know